AnthonyL22/core-microservice/README.md

 }
 ```

-## Zephyr Test Case Annotation
+## Zephyr Test Case Annotation & ZAPI Connectivity
 The @TestCase annotation is a custom annotation for automatically updating Zephyr test case status' in Jira based on the test case
-ID(s) defined in the tests.
-The list of identifiers must be comma or space separated and match the exact ID displayed
+ID(s) defined in individual tests.
+The test case ID(s) defined in the annotation must be comma or space separated and match the
-in Jira/Zephyr.
+exact ID displayed in Jira/Zephyr.
 For example:
 ```
 @TestCase("CIA-14677, JIRA-12245 ANT-777")
 @Test(retryAnalyzer = Retry.class, groups = {Groups.WEB_SERVICE_TEST, Groups.REGRESSION_TEST})